Slangborgh16/llm-coin-flip/experiment.md

 - `Flip a random coin`
 - `Flip a weighted coin`

-In order to keep GPT from complaining about being unable to physically flip a coin, I found that using the system prompt `Reply with 1 word: heads or tails` usually fixes this.
+GPT likes to complan about being unable to physically flip a coin.
+I found that using the system prompt `Reply with 1 word: heads or tails` usually fixes this issue.
 This is the default system prompt of `coinflip.py`.

 However, GPT sometimes outputs random nonsense anyway, especially at higher temperatures (see image below).
-When this happens, the coin gets flipped again so that we get the desired number of trials.
+When this happens, the coin gets flipped again so that we still get the desired number of trials.
 The percentage of failed trials is reported as the "failure rate" once the program finishes.

 <p align="center">